The Sopranos: Conception

 The story of The Sopranos was initially conceived as a feature film about "a mobster in therapy having problems with his mother".
 Chase got some input from his manager Lloyd Braun and decided to adapt it into a television series.
 He signed a development deal in 1995 with production company Brillstein-Grey and wrote the original pilot script.
 He drew heavily from his personal life and his experiences growing up in an Italian-American family in New Jersey, and has stated that he tried to apply his own "family dynamic to mobsters".
 For instance, the tumultuous relationship between series protagonist Tony Soprano and his mother Livia is partially based on Chase's relationship with his own mother.
 He was also in psychotherapy at the time and modeled the character of Jennifer Melfi after his own psychiatrist.

-Chase had been fascinated by organized crime and the mafia from an early age, witnessing such people growing up.
+Chase had been fascinated by organized crime and the mafia from an early age, observing such people while he was growing up.
 He also was raised on classic gangster films such as The Public Enemy and the crime series The Untouchables.
-The series is partly inspired by the Richard Boiardo family, a prominent New Jersey organized crime family when Chase was growing up, and partly on New Jersey's DeCavalcante family.
+The Sopranos is partly inspired by the Richard Boiardo family, a prominent New Jersey organized crime family when Chase was growing up, and partly on New Jersey's DeCavalcante family.
 He has mentioned American playwrights Arthur Miller and Tennessee Williams as influences on the show's writing, and Italian director Federico Fellini as an important influence on the show's cinematic style.

 The series was named after high school friends of his.